Did the Apple Watch Series 4 live up to its fitness claims?

 With the update to WatchOS 5, the Apple Watch can now detect when you're working out, regardless of whether or not you remembered to give it a heads-up.
 Within a few minutes of starting you'll get an alert and vibration prompting you to begin tracking and it will continue to nudge you until you accept or dismiss.
 If you accept halfway through your session, you'll get retroactive credit for anything you did up until you got the alert.

 And it knows what kind of activity you're doing.
-I didn't try all of these, but it can theoretically distinguish between running, walking (indoor or outdoor), swimming (open or pool), elliptical and rowing machine.
-Sadly no cycling yet though.
+I didn't try all of these, but it can theoretically distinguish between running (indoor or outdoor), walking (indoor or outdoor), swimming (open or pool), elliptical and rowing machine.
+Sadly no cycling yet.
+It also knows when you've finished a workout, and reminds you to end your session with a nudge and a notification regardless of what kind of exercise you're doing.

 This is a feature that Fitbit devices have had for a while now, but it's nice to finally get it on the Apple Watch.